racket/rhombus/text/0005-sapling.md

 # Prior art
 [prior-art]: #prior-art

-Spaling notation takes a lot of inspriation from S-expression, alternative S-expression notations, and especially [Lexprs](https://github.com/jeapostrophe/racket2-rfcs/blob/lexpr/text/0004-lexpr.md).
+Spaling notation takes a lot of inspriation from S-expressions, alternative S-expression notations, and especially [Lexprs](https://github.com/jeapostrophe/racket2-rfcs/blob/lexpr/text/0004-lexpr.md).
 The idea that, even in an S-expression-like setting, some parsing can